 The next day we talked and decided to walk up to the Port Captain’s office, where we ourselves had checked into Mexico the previous November.
 We would explain everything, come clean and accept everything they were gonna do to us.
 Of course, they would throw the book at us… god knows what would happen, probably a stiff fine, perhaps deportation…

 Well, nothing happened.
 It was an anticlimax.
 The Port Captain took us to quarantine and then to Customs & Immigration all in the same building, who simply stamped and backdated the entry date for our passports and issued us with the required visitors visas.
 The immigration and customs official wasn’t interested in the cat one bit.
 He shrugged his shoulders and asked why bring a cat to Mexico?
-“There’s already millions of stray cats in Mexico,” he said…
+“There’s already millions of street cats in Mexico,” he said…

 Worryingly though, we still had no proof that Nellie has ever been in Mexico and, we’ve been told, she’s technically a stray English cat who speaks no Mexican…